 Itinerary for a Savannah, GA weekend getaway: Saturday Afternoon

 Take a trolley tour of the Historic District.
 Sure, you’ve been walking around and have seen some things already, but it is really nice to be able to take it all in while seated, and with someone there to explain the history and significance of the old buildings and squares.
 We paid $20 each for a 90 minute tour.
 They usually run about $22 each, but there are coupons at most hotels for discounts.

 Haunted Savannah walking tour.
 As Savannah is hailed as America’s most haunted city, there are many, many paid walking and trolley ghost tours in the evening.
 The hubs and I decided to create our own walking tour based on some online research and Google mapping.
 Click here for our free guide for a DIY walking ghost tour in Savannah.

 We ended our DIY Savannah ghost tour up by the river, where we had dinner at Huey’s on the River (115 E. River Street, Savannah, GA 31401) for some delicious Cajun/Creole cooking on the river front.
 Great crawfish ettouffee!

 Stroll around the City Market section of the Historic District.
 Live music is playing and there are several restaurants, souvenir shops, and a lot of people watching.

-I skipped right to the evening here, because they brunch/lunch buffet will fill you up and knock you out.
+I skipped right to the evening here, because the brunch/lunch buffet will fill you up and knock you out.
 Here’s what to do on the last evening of your 3 days in Savannah.

 Dinner at The Pirate’s House at 20 E. Broad Street, Savannah, GA 31401.
 I HIGHLY recommend as an appetizer the Low Country Spring Rolls for $8.95.
 They are spring rolls, but made up with southern delicacies inside like pulled pork and collard greens.
 YUM!